highperformancecoder/minsky/githubdocs/MacRelease.md

 NB unfortunately, the XCode command line tools package is out of date, so you will need to install the full multigigabyte XCode package, even though we only need the command line tools.
 - download ports installer for your version of MacOSX
 - edit the file /opt/local/etc/macports/macports.conf, and add the following
-  - macosx_deployment_target 10.9
+  - macosx_deployment_target 10.12
   - buildfromsource         always
 - Install rust, needed to build librsvg.
 Note, this cannot be built from source in this configuration, so do a binary install:
   - port -b install rust
 - Now install port prerequisistes for Minsky.
+  - port install cairo pango gsl librsvg boost cmake pkgconfig
   - tcl/tk needs to be installed from source code if using Aqua.
 See below.
 If using X11, then you can use the MacPorts build of tk.
-  - cairo
-  - pango
-  - gsl
-  - librsvg
-  - boost
-  - cmake (for building json_spirit)
-  - pkgconfig
   - json_spirit needs to be installed from source code
 - if you already have ports installed, you can recompile for the new deployment target with port upgrade --force installed